KonstantinosBenekos/Big_Data/READ.md

 "R-Studio_script.TXT" on the other hand contains the adjacent R script for all subjects of the assignment.

 Finally, "big_data_project.pdf" contains the final presentation submitted.

+Assignment 2:

+Folder "Big_Data_Project_2", holds all files related to the second assignment.

+The overall theme of this assignment revols around the application of deccision tree/ Naive bayes classification models, furthermore it also involes text proccesing.

+Folder "Data_sets_used" contains all the relevant data sets used throughout this assignment.

+Folder "Project_outline_Litterature " contains the assignment's outline as well as the refferenced papers.

+"Python-SentimentAnalyis-NaiveBayes.py" contains an example code in Python for sentiment analysis using NaiveBayes classifier.

+"Python.TXT", contains the full Python script for this assignment.

+"R.TXT", contaisbn the full R script for this assignment.

+"big_data_project_2.pdf", is the final form assignment submitted presenting the results.

+Assignment 3: